2016 has come and gone already, and it has left me with a wide array of movies to look at: some good, some bad and some simply mediocre.

 Damien Chazelle's new movie is probably one of the most praised movies in this award season.
 And it should be.
 It's a beautiful callback to the classic Hollywood musicals.
 It's beautifully directed, acted, shot,... it's a hard movie not to praise, in all honesty.

 Late this December, Scorsese's latest film; Silence, was released in theaters.
-Unfortunately, none of us here at The Costume Vault, has managed to see it as of yet and because so few images and stills have been released, we couldn't really judge it.
-And that sort of puts us in a difficult position, because the designs were done by legendary Production Designer/ Costume Designer Dante Ferretti, which is a really good indication that they are going to be good at the very least.
-So, once we get to see it, we'll let you know if there is any change in the list.
+Unfortunately, I haven't managed to see it as of yet and because so few images and stills have been released, I couldn't really judge it.
+And that sort of puts me in a difficult position because the designs were done by legendary Production Designer/ Costume Designer Dante Ferretti, which is a really good indication that they are going to be good at the very least.
+So, once I get to see it, I'll let you know if there is any change in the list.

-So, this is our list of favorite costume designs of 2016.
+So, this is my list of favorite costume designs of 2016.
 Which is yours?